Rui-Zu/SHAARP/README.md

 - **[Documentation](https://shaarp.readthedocs.io/en/latest/)**
 - **[Arxiv](https://arxiv.org/abs/2208.03872)**

+## Referencing
+We request that you cite the following technical reference in any work for which you used ♯SHAARP:
+1. R. Zu, B. Wang, J. He, J.-J. Wang, L. Weber, L.-Q. Chen, and V. Gopalan, SHAARP: An Open-Source Package for Analytical and Numerical Modeling of Optical Second Harmonic Generation in Anisotropic Crystals, (2022).

 ## Installation
 ♯SHAARP._si_ is written as a notebook using Wolfram Language and need to run with _Mathematica®_